simplex-chat/simplexmq/rfcs/2022-12-26-simplex-file-transfer.md

 - compute SHA512 digest
 - pad the file to match the whole number of chunks in size,
-- encrypt it with a randomly chosen symmetric key and IV (e.g., using NaCL cryptobox),
+- encrypt it with a randomly chosen symmetric key and IV (e.g., using NaCL crypto_secretbox),
 - split into fixed size chunks
 - upload each chunk to a randomly chosen server.

+The sending client should generate more per-recipient keys than the actual number of recipients, possibly rounding up to a power of 2, to conceal the actual number of intended recipients.

 Then the sending client will combine addresses of all chunks and other information into "file description", different for each file recipient, that will include: